THOMASELOVE/431-classes-2026/class04/README.md

 > Studies [show](https://www.sciencedirect.com/science/article/abs/pii/0273229781900198) that knowing when to ask for help is an essential skill for children’s learning and achievement.
 College students who proactively seek assistance from others typically [outperform](https://doi.org/10.1037/edu0000725) those who avoid doing so.
 In adulthood, seeking support is an effective strategy for [regulating](https://journals.sagepub.com/doi/10.1177/02654075251335816#fig5-02654075251335816) our emotions, and having a support network is a reliable [predictor](https://pubmed.ncbi.nlm.nih.gov/38695783/) of overall mental health.

-## The Fantasticks

-I am appearing in the musical [The Fantasticks](https://theatreinthecircle.org/) at Theatre in the Circle (located at Judson Manor, steps from the CWRU campus) on September 11-13.
-For more information or to purchase tickets, visit https://theatreinthecircle.org/.